-There was no material acquisition and disposal of subsidiaries and associates by the Group during the Year.
+There was no material acquisition and disposal of subsidiaries, associates and joint ventures by the Group during the Year.

 Future Plans for Material Investments or Capital Assets

 The Group plans to construct a textile manufacturing base on our leased land in Vietnam.
 The construction costs are funded or will be funded by internal resources or bank borrowings.